Last revised: September 28, 2022

 Perhaps what the DM&E was most notable for was its recent attempt to access the lucrative Wyoming Power River Coal Basin.
 The process has taken a decade and construction has yet to begin.

 Worse for the railroad was the fact that a requested federal loan of some $2.3 billion to fund the project was denied by the FRA in 2007.

 Despite this, new owner CP still has plans to eventually build into the PRB.
 An irony of CP's purchase of the railroad was the battle that the town of Rochester (Minnesota) and the Mayo Clinic fought to keep the D&ME from building its PRB extension.

-With the purchased, CP now has plans (regardless if it ever builds into the Basin) to reroute its Chicago to Huron, South Dakota trains from their current running (through Iowa and Illinois) to CP's ex-Milwaukee Road main line, which operates through Wisconsin to Chicago and connects to the former DM&E at Winona, Minnesota.
+With the purchase, CP rerouted its Chicago to Huron, South Dakota trains from what was then through Iowa and Illinois to the ex-Milwaukee Road main line through Wisconsin to Chicago and connected to the former DM&E at Winona, Minnesota.

 It was likewise successful in returning traffic to the former Milwaukee Road trackage operated by the IC&E, so much so that by 2008 the Canadian Pacific decided to repurchase this former property it owned along with the ex-C&NW lines.

 Since the purchase the "noise" has died down regarding the CP's interest in continuing the Powder River Basin project.
 As such, it most likely will never happen.
 However, if it does you will surely be hearing the raucous it will create from those who still oppose its construction.